 Choose Global Economy (non-United States or international comparative) In this module one can choose the level of geography, concept (macroeconomic area or issuing IMF or OECD agency), or issuing source by country.
 Help is available for accessing International Financial Statistics, Direction of Trade Statistics, and Balance of Payment Statistics.

 Financial Markets In this module one can choose the level of geography, concept (type of instrument), issuing source by country, or classification (GICS or SIC).

 U.S. Economy (national level) In this module one can choose concept (type of economic indicator), issuing source, or classification scheme.

 U.S. Regional (sub-national level) In this module one can choose the level of geography, concept (type of economic indicator), issuing source, or classification scheme.
 Also see UNITED STATES SUBNATIONAL DATA below.

 Under Global Insight Data (forecasts and industry specific)

 Do a keyword search

-Choose "Telecoms" or "Healthcare and Pharma" (industry data).
+Choose "Telecoms" or "Life Sciences" (healthcare and pharmaceuticals).